 Students who are enrolled in two concurrent curriculum programs (major/minor) will receive funding for eligible classes in their primary program (major).
 An exception occurs if the student is completing their primary program and is beginning another curriculum program during the same semester.
 In that case, the student will receive funding for both curriculum programs for that semester only.
-All additional curriculums must be approved by appeal from the Financial Aid Office.
+Contact the FA Director to request verification for this option.

 REMINDER: After receiving financial aid for 12 full time semesters students will no longer be eligible for aid from the federal government.